IBRS-4Ever/Simple-Addon-Manager/README.md

 # Simple Addon Manager

+- Created by LibertyForce, All rights goes to him.
+- Edited by Insane Black Rock Shooter

 **Handling your addon collection is now easier then ever:**

 - All addons in one list - no more looking through endless pages that load way to slow.